SovereignCloudStack/central-api/README.md

 - If such features are excluded, the API becomes overall less useful for the users who may opt to use more powerful provider-specific API's, instead.

+As such, making decisions with these tradeoffs in mind, is not about finding the perfect solution for everyone, but "just the right" balance that is practicable for providers and valuable for users.
+And finding these optimal balances is going to cost possibly even more time than actually implementing them in code.

 In sum: Going this route would be technically the best thing to do, yet does not seem feasible given tough trade-offs and limited resources.
 If the opportunity arises to partner with some other organization with a lot